uncmatteth/BeTheChad/CONSOLIDATED_CHECKLIST.md

 - [x] Balance stats for new character classes
 - [ ] Update class selection UI to display new classes
 - [ ] Add special abilities for each class

+### 13. Anti-Cheating System
+- [x] Add Clown class for users trying to game the system
+- [x] Add Newbie class for new accounts
+- [x] Add Blockchain Detective as a special rare class
+- [x] Implement tweet timestamp analysis for suspicious patterns
+- [x] Create appeal system for the Blockchain Detective class
+- [ ] Add admin interface for managing appeals
+- [ ] Create admin notification system for new appeals

 ## Future Enhancements
 - [ ] Consider implementing offline playback capability